ufo-kit/nova-wave-server/README.md

 * `subset` specifies the nth slice map, i.e. subset 0 contains the first 64 slices, 1 the slices 65 to 128 and so on.

-### Response
+## Response

-The result is either a JPEG of size `sw`×`sh` containing the slice map or a JSON response containing an error message field.
+The result is either a JPEG of size 8 × `size` containing the slice map or a JSON response containing an error message field.